isl/FRConfigurationTool/README.md

    a path.
 Precision improvement can be achieved by creating specializations of the fundamental relationships or by adding more constraints on the queries.
-To define the paths over the CIDOC-CRM schema that correspond to each fundamental relationship, we have created a “paths’ language” which is designed to be easy to write and to be comprehended by non-expert users.
+To define the paths over the CIDOC-CRM schema that correspond to each fundamental relationship, we have created a 'paths language' which is designed to be easy to write and to be comprehended by non-expert users.
 Thereafter, we constructed a tool that utilizes this language, permits the editing and validation of the fundamental relationships and their translation to SPARQL and provides extra supportive functions.
    The proposed approach was proven adequate for expressing real research queries originating from independent (to this work) scientists in the domain of cultural heritage.
-The results of queries performed on repositories consisting of real metadata were encouraging, showing even 100% recall, when the repository’s information was well-structured.
+The results of queries performed on repositories consisting of real metadata were encouraging, showing even 100% recall, when the repository's information was well-structured.
 Moreover we have shown that the usage of combined FRs in the query can improve the precision rate.